filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 lotus-miner sealing workers
 ```

-When sealing for the new is complete, `pSet: NO` will become `pSet: YES`.
+When sealing for the new sector is complete, `pSet: NO` will become `pSet: YES`.

 ## Adjusting the expected seal duration setting